The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.5.1 – Raising the profile of reading with families

-Schools should engage with learners’ families to promote reading for pleasure by completing the below three mandatory actions:
+Schools should engage with learners’ families to promote reading for pleasure by completing the below mandatory actions:

 Engaging with families about the school’s reading projects and incorporating fun reading activities into home learning as appropriate